bbauska/Anti-Project2025/anti.md

 should be outlawed.
 The people who produce and distribute it should be imprisoned.
 Educators and public librarians who purvey it should be classed as registered sex offenders.
 And telecommunications and technology firms that facilitate its spread should be shuttered.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>First Amendment</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Center for Renewing America wants Trump to invoke the Insurrection Act on day one of his administration to quash protests.
+<p>The Center for Renewing America wants Trump to invoke the Insurrection Act on day one of his
+administration to quash protests.
 “Others include invoking the Insurrection Act on Day One to quash protests and refusing to spend authorized congressional funds on unwanted projects, a practice banned by lawmakers in the Nixon era.”
-[Politico, 2/20/24]
+[Politico, 2/20/24]</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Christian Nationalism</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-HEADLINE: “Trump allies prepare to infuse ‘Christian nationalism’ in second administration.”
+<p>HEADLINE: “Trump allies prepare to infuse ‘Christian nationalism’ in second administration.”
-[Politico, 2/20/24]
+[Politico, 2/20/24]</p>

-Russell Vought, Trump’s former director of OMB and the current president of The Center for Renewing America, is spearheading efforts “to infuse Christian nationalist ideas” into a potential second Trump administration.
+<p>Russell Vought, Trump’s former director of OMB and the current president of The Center for
+Renewing America, is spearheading efforts “to infuse Christian nationalist ideas” into a potential second Trump administration.
 “An influential think tank close to Donald Trump is developing plans to infuse Christian nationalist ideas in his administration should the former president return to power,